Image

 The school itself is a two-storey building with separate wings for primary and secondary schools, with a shared main entrance area and kitchen.

-Mynydd Isa Campus is set to be the first school is Wales to be delivered through WEPCo, whose purpose is to facilitate the delivery of new education facilities (primarily schools and colleges) in Wales using the Mutual Investment Model (MIM) developed by the Welsh Government to finance major capital projects.
+Mynydd Isa Campus is the first school in Wales to be delivered through WEPCo, whose purpose is to facilitate the delivery of new education facilities (primarily schools and colleges) in Wales using the Mutual Investment Model (MIM) developed by the Welsh Government to finance major capital projects.

-Robertson's involvement with Mynydd Isa Campus will go well beyond the construction of the school.
-Robertson will provide Hard FM services for the school once it has been built, meaning that our relationship with the Flintshire school will continue for many years to come.
+Robertson's involvement with Mynydd Isa Campus goes well beyond the construction of the school.
+Robertson will provide Hard FM services for the school, meaning that our relationship with the Flintshire school will continue for many years to come.